The Revolving Door of Corporate Procurement & Resulting Bottom-Line Vulnerabilities: Part I

 As procurement departments have leaned out since the Great Recession, more and more businesses have implemented strategies for augmenting in-house resources, particularly in lower-priority categories.
 As you consider outsourced expense management strategies, it is a natural temptation to focus on short-term, hard-dollar impact.
 And of course, this is a critical consideration.
 But part of your decision process absolutely should entail some examination of whether the strategies you’re considering would also offer greater long-term continuity than you’re able to achieve, in-house—and if so, what value that long-term continuity might represent.
 In complex tail spend categories, the answer is likely “quite a bit more than you think.”

-In this series, we’ll take a dive into a few of the scenarios described above, highlighting the vulnerabilities turnover events tend to cause and how to avoid the inherent pitfalls and create lasting value for your organization.
+In the next installments within this series (Part II) (Part III), we’ll take a dive into a few of the scenarios described above, highlighting the vulnerabilities turnover events tend to cause and how to avoid the inherent pitfalls and create lasting value for your organization.